 Some ephemeral communication solutions automatically delete a message when it is read.
 Others delete a message a set amount of time after the message is read or received.
 Still others let network administrators configure how and when messages are deleted.
 Most enterprise ephemeral solutions also make it difficult, if not impossible, to take screenshots of, forward, or copy protected communications.

 How messages are deleted depends on the solution.
 Some use simple file deletion methods; others use more secure file shredding schemes.
-For added security, many solutions, such as Wickr Pro, also include end-to-end encryption of all communications.
+For added security, many solutions, such as AWS Wickr, also include end-to-end encryption of all communications.

 Ephemeral Communication = Stronger Security